CiscoDevNet/terraform-provider-catalystcenter/docs/resources/image_distribution.md

 page_title: "catalystcenter_image_distribution Resource - terraform-provider-catalystcenter"
 subcategory: "Software Image Management (SWIM)"
 description: |-
   This resource can distribute (copy) a software image file to the chosen network device.
-This provider currently cannot undistribute images once created, so beware of distributing many unnecessary images.
+Every time this resource is created or re-created, the Catalyst Center considers distributying/copying the image onto the device.
+(Catalyst Center does not however proceed with copying if the image is already present on the device, assuming the operation has succeeded and noting this fact in its audit log.)
+When this resource is destroyed or updated or refreshed, no actions are done either on CatalystCenter or on devices.
+In effect, it currently cannot undistribute images, so beware of distributing too many unnecessary images.
 ---

 # catalystcenter_image_distribution (Resource)

-This resource can distribute (copy) a software image file to the chosen network device. <p/> This provider currently cannot undistribute images once created, so beware of distributing many unnecessary images.
+This resource can distribute (copy) a software image file to the chosen network device.
+Every time this resource is created or re-created, the Catalyst Center considers distributying/copying the image onto the device.
+(Catalyst Center does not however proceed with copying if the image is already present on the device, assuming the operation has succeeded and noting this fact in its audit log.) <p/> When this resource is destroyed or updated or refreshed, no actions are done either on CatalystCenter or on devices.
+In effect, it currently cannot undistribute images, so beware of distributing too many unnecessary images.

 ## Example Usage